emmajanedrews/base-template/_posts/2018-04-18-a-quick-look-at-the-2018-market.md

 {% include pullquote.html %}

 If you have any questions or would like to know more about the market in your specific neighborhood, just give me a call or send me an email.
 I would be happy to help you!

-To hear my market update in full, watch this short video.